 One of the best times to be a forager is in the spring.
 Everything in nature comes alive.
-All types of plants are popping up and one of my favorites is wild asparagus.
+All types of plants are popping up, and one of my favorites is wild asparagus.
 In a previous post, I showed you how to identify wild asparagus in the fall.
 Now it is time to go back to your spots and start picking.
-It has been a warm spring here in the northeast and the wild asparagus decided to show up early this year.
-I have been out to my patches several times so far and the yield has been quite good.
-This season is still not over and I will be back for some more.
+It has been a warm spring here in the northeast, and the wild asparagus decided to show up early this year.
+I have been out to my patches several times, and the yield has been quite good.
+This season is still not over, and I will be back for some more.
 Here is what I have found.

 How to Forage for Wild Asparagus

 Wild asparagus likes to grow mostly in fields and by fences.
 I have also seen them growing in some odd locations.
-Once you know how to spot them your eyes gets trained.
-I have had several occasions when I was driving somewhere and seen them when I least expected to.
-The best way to find them in the spring is to look for the old straw like remains from last year’s plants.
+Once you know how to spot them, your eyes get trained.
+I had had several occasions when I was driving somewhere and see them when I least expected to.
+The best way to find them in the spring is to look for the old straw-like remains from last year’s plants.
 You will most likely find new shoots sprouting up underneath or next to the old remains.
 Take care not to step on any of the new shoots.

 Here is what you should see from last years remains: